-20th century (bold lines).
-If the models consider all driving factors: change in the solar "constant", volcanic eruptions, atmosphere-ocean interactions, changes in the concentration of CO2, other greenhouse gases as well as sulphate aerosols, agreement of the simulations with the observational records is found (red bands).
-In case the anthropogenic driving factors are held constant, a systematic deviation of all model simulations from the data appears from about 1970 onwards (blue bands).
+atic deviation of all model simulations from the observations appears from about 1970 onwards (blue bands).
 This finding is valid globally, as well as averaged over continental scales, both on land and in the ocean basins.

-This leads to a clear statement:
+This leads to a clear statement in 2013: